Kocc Barma Fall

-Kocc Barma Fall or Kotch Barma Fall, more commonly known as Kocc Barma, born Birima Maxuréja Demba Xolé Faal (1586-1655) was a Cayorian philosopher and a member of the laman class.
-Kocc Barma was an Ajoor-Ajoor — a Serer demonym, meaning an inhabitant of the Kingdom of Cayor (Wa Kajoor in Wolof), now part of present-day Senegal.
+Kocc Barma Fall or Kotch Barma Fall, more commonly known as Kocc Barma, born Birima Maxuréja Demba Xolé Faal (1586–1655) was a Cayorian philosopher and the Lamane of Diamatyl.

 He is considered to be the greatest Senegalese thinker and philosopher, and one of the prominent figures of African philosophy.
 His fertile imagination, his quick wit and his metaphorical sayings are part of the universe of Wolof culture.
 During his lifetime, he was particularly concerned about the injustice of damels, whom he viewed as tyrannical.

+Life

+Birima Maxuréja Demba Xolé Faal was born c.
+1584 in the village of Ndiongué Fall, in what is now the Ndande Arrondissement of Senegal.
+He was a precocious and intelligent child.

+In 1640 Ndaw Demba Fall became Damel of Cayor, and quickly alienated the free population of the kingdom and the Lamanes, traditional chieftains, with authoritarian and arbitrary dictates.
+As Lamane of Diamatyl, Kocc Barma was one of the most prominent members of the traditional aristocracy, and so took a lead role in resisting increasing centralization of power by the king.

+Unable to simply arrest so powerful an adversary, Ndaw Demba attempted to frame Kocc Barma for a crime, but failed.
+He then sent the jaami-buur, the royal slave warriors, to raid Diamatyl.
+Kocc Barma, forewarned, took refuge with the Jawrigne Mboul, another important aristocrat.
+When his soldiers failed to bring back the Lamane, Ndaw Demba had the head of the jaami-buur executed.
+This allowed Kocc Barma to form a political coalition against the Damel, who was peacefully deposed during the feast of Tabaski 1647.

+Fall died in his native village c.
+1654 or 1665.

+Philosophy

+Kocc Barma's philosophy, enshrined in thousands of sayings and proverbs, argues for the moderation of political power and promotes the value of age and wisdom.
+Adapting a rationalist approach and eschewing any overt religious themes, he sees questioning and interrogation as the foundation of understanding.

 In popular culture

 In Ousmane Sembène's film Guelwaar, the actor playing the role of Guelwaar recited one of Kocc Barma's proverbs in the film.
 In addressing the crowd celebrating the food aid they've been given by white people in the presence of the European delegation and the country's political elite, Guelwaar took to the stage voicing his repulsion and shame of what he had witnessed before his very eyes, and reminded the crowd of the values of true African dignity and honour.
 In expressing his repulsion of the African leaders begging European powers for aid, and the humiliation and indignity thereof, he said: